WHAT IS IT?

 The aim of a scholarship is to both challenge and inspire; building up confidence, self-esteem and future aspirations.
 It is truly a life changing experience.

-Flying training is undertaken at flying schools in the UK between May and October, and will be of three or four-weeks duration.
-Training includes up to 25 hours flying tuition in either a PA-28 or a Microlight aircraft and associated ground school.
+Flying training is undertaken at flying schools in the UK between May and October.
+They will be of three or four-weeks duration and will include a maximum of 16 or 21 hours flying tuition and associated ground school in either a PA-28 or a Microlight aircraft.
+To find out more about a typical day at a flying school on a FSDP scholarship click here.

 Scholars are presented with a scholarship certificate at a special ceremony at the Royal International Air Tattoo (RIAT) in the July of the year they are awarded their scholarship, and will be invited back to RIAT the following year to be awarded their ‘pilot’s wings’.
-Both of these events form part of our scholarship; diary dates for 2017/18 are Sunday 16 July 2017 and Sunday 15 July 2018.
+Both of these events form part of the scholarship and attendance is compulsory; diary dates for 2020 scholarships are Sunday 19 July 2020 and Sunday 18 July 2021.

 The scholarship does not end with learning to fly.
 Scholars will become part of the FSDP family and will be invited to our family events including the annual Presentation Ceremony.
 We have an active Facebook community and scholars are encouraged to become part of it.